-We welcome you to share photos from your event with us by sending them to us.
+We welcome you to share photos from your event with us by sending them to us at the postal or email addresses listed below.
 However, we do have the following caveat: in order to be able to use and share photos of local events, we must have a release form signed by each person in the photo.
 We understand that for many of our partners, it is not possible to get release forms from every person photographed or recorded.
 For this reason, we do not require or expect photographs of your events.

-The National Informal STEM Education Network (NISE Net) photo release form is included on the next page.
+The National Informal STEM Education Network (NISE Network) photo release form is included at the end of this guide.
 Fill in your organization's name in the second blank on the first line, then copy the form to use at your event.
 When you are asking visitors to fill out the form, be sure to explain that they can choose not to have their photograph or their child's photograph taken and still participate in the activity.